Saint Paul Workers’ Compensation Lawyer

 - Lawsuits against general contractors or subcontractors managing a work site

 - Lawsuits against drivers who were negligent and caused you to be injured in a crash

 - Lawsuits against product manufacturers when a product defect leads to a work injury

 Set Up Your Free Consultation with a St. Paul Workers’ Compensation Attorney

 If you have questions about your workers’ compensation claim, or it has already been denied, you should consider contacting a licensed lawyer.

 At TSR Injury Law, we have a dedicated team of legal professionals who are prepared to answer any questions you may have about your workplace injury.
 There is no risk in calling us and you are not obligated to let us represent you.
 There are no upfront fees and we only receive payment if we obtain benefits for your claim.

-In more than 20 years representing Minnesota injury victims, we have recovered more than $150 million in compensation.
+In more than 20 years representing Minnesota injury victims, we have recovered over $1 billion in compensation.